png261/programing-from-the-ground-up/chapter10/README.md

 ### 2. Modify the integer2string code so that the conversion base is a parameter rather than hardcoded:
     integer-to-string-parameter.s
 ## Going further
+### 1. Modify the integer2string code so that the conversion base can be greater than 10(this requires you to use letters for numbers past 9)
+integer-to-string-plus.s

+### 2. Create function that does the reverse of integer2string called number2integer...
+number2integer.s
+number2integer-test.s

+### 3. Write program that stores likes and dislike into a single machine word, and then compares two sets of likes and displikes for commonalitites.

+### 4. Write a program that reads a string of characters from STDIN and converts them to a number
+std-number.s

 </details>